RoperoIvan/Fisica/README.md

 - R = restart when you lose the game.

 - LEFT MOUSE BUTTON = if you click in the music or sound icon you will mute the music of the game.
-If you click again you will unmute the music. / Also if you click and hold the ball you will be able to drag it.
+If you click again you will unmute the music. / Also if you are in debug mode and you click and hold the ball you will be able to drag it.
 If you release it the joint will disappear.

 - SPACEBAR = to pass between the initial scene and the lose scene.